Geographic coordinate system

 Symbols and abbreviations

 The title of the map shows the name of the area, Chart sounding datum (to which depths are displayed) and the projection method.
 The nautical chart shows depths and heights (lines), buoys, beacons, light houses, types of seabed, wrecks, obstacles, traffic separation schemes, precautionary areas, tidal information and variation.
 Also, there are often warnings, instructions and explanations such as: "there are more blind barrels (without lamp) than charted".
 You could consider purchasing Chart No. 1 Nautical Chart Symbols Abbreviations and study it carefully.
-If you want to save on costs, you can also download Chart No 1 (6 MB).
-But be aware that there are differences with European nautical charts.
-Below are the symbols you need to know anyway.

 On nautical charts with a small scale, we can set a long course without having to put several cards next to each other.
 On nautical charts with large scale, so with many details we can navigate along the coast.
 The coastal charts often contain maps of the ports.
 In the almanacs there are charts to get an overview of ports, but these are not updated, so not suitable for navigation.